-The findings of this Draft report for the review of biosecurity import requirements for dragon fruit from Indonesia are based on a comprehensive scientific analysis of relevant literature.
+The findings of this Final report for the review of biosecurity import requirements for dragon fruit from Indonesia are based on a comprehensive scientific analysis of relevant literature.

-The Australian Government Department of Agriculture and Water Resources considers that the risk management measures proposed in this report will provide an appropriate level of protection against the pests identified as associated with the trade of dragon fruit from Indonesia.
+The Australian Government Department of Agriculture and Water Resources considers that the risk management measures recommended in this report will provide an appropriate level of protection against the pests identified as associated with the trade of dragon fruit from Indonesia.

-Appendix A: Categorisation of pests of fresh dragon fruit from Indonesia and comparison with pests of dragon fruit from Vietnam
+Appendix A: Categorisation of pests of fresh dragon fruit from Indonesia